cybertraining-dsc/su21-reu-363/project/index.md

 The Dental Images of kjbjl dataset was used in AI already using autoencoders [find about autoencoders and write here].

+Describe the data that was in the paper.

 - [ ] What are the challenges with Orthodontics data set?
-Privacy, HIPPA, Size, Avalibility Some challenges with Orthodontics data sets like
+Privacy, HIPAA, Size, Avalibility Some challenges with Orthodontics data sets with privacy

+explain how its hard to find

 - [ ] Datasets can be huge and GitHub has limited space.
 Only very small datasets should be stored in GitHub.
       However, if the data is publicly available you program must contain a download function instead that you customize.
       Write it using pythons `request`.
 You will get point deductions if you check-in data sets that are large and do not use